Executive Overview: AODA Compliance

-What is AODA Compliance
+What is an AODA Compliance Website?

 AODA (Accessibility for Ontarians with Disabilities Act) is a law that was implemented in 2005.
 AODA Compliant web development applies to organizations, both public and private in Ontario, Canada.